Canx/NFI_Backtest/README.md

 freqtrade backtesting-analysis --export-filename /path/to/results.json
 ```

+### Freqtrade Webserver (Pending Task)

+The functionality to run the freqtrade webserver after backtests and visualize signals is planned for future development.

 ## Contributing

-Feel free to open issues or submit pull requests to enhance the functionality of this project.
+If you want to enhance this project, feel free to open an issue or submit a pull request.

 ## License